microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/lab/README.md

 > The Tech Support Agent helps employees answer general tech-related questions and more importantly, help users order new laptops.
 Like most agents, intelligence is key here.
 The agent can recommend certain laptops based on user needs and help you place an order for a laptop all using conversational-based AI.
 This example uses a RAG service to store laptop information and uses that to help guide and place orders for users.

->[!knowledge] The Tech Support agent is built with the Teams AI Library and shows how easy it is to use activity handlers, dialogs, adaptive cards, and AI to create a fun, interactive agent with just a few building blocks.
+>[!knowledge] The Tech Support agent is built with the Teams SDK and shows how easy it is to use activity handlers, dialogs, adaptive cards, and AI to create a fun, interactive agent with just a few building blocks.

 ### Step 1: Get your Azure AI Foundry Keys
 >[!knowledge] We will be using Azure AI Foundry to deploy an Azure OpenAI gpt-4o model.